Faculty Support Grants

 Criteria for Funding

 - Grant funds are to be applied to direct costs related to faculty/staff travel to conduct a site visit.
 Funds can be applied toward airfare, transportation, accommodations, and meals.
-All expenditures must be within university business and financial guidelines and receipts must be provided to the OSA upon return.
+All expenditures must be within university business and financial guidelines and receipts must be provided to Study Abroad & Global Engagement upon return.

 - The applicant should explore the academic curriculum in more depth while onsite by meeting with departmental faculty/staff; touring labs, facilities, classroom spaces; and observing any other departmental activities in which students may be involved while abroad.
-If assistance is needed in identifying appropriate individuals/units to meet with onsite, please contact the Office of Study Abroad.
+If assistance is needed in identifying appropriate individuals/units to meet with onsite, please contact Study Abroad & Global Engagement.

 - All funds must be applied for in advance of the planned travel or activity.
 Applications will not be accepted for travel which has already taken place.